Sergeant: Singapore Armed Forces

 In the Singapore Armed Forces (SAF), there are five different grades of sergeant: third sergeant (3SG), second sergeant (2SG), first sergeant (1SG), staff sergeant (SSG), and master sergeant (MSG).
 Sergeants are considered specialists in the SAF.
 They are equivalent to the non-commissioned officers of other militaries.

 Soldiers must complete their specialist course at the Specialist Cadet School, formerly known as the School of Infantry Specialists (SISPEC) or other training institutes before being promoted to third sergeant.
 While active duty national servicemen may be promoted to second sergeant, most personnel holding ranks above that are career soldiers.

-Promotion from third sergeant to staff sergeant takes an average of 6 years, although there are many factors that may cause a soldier's promotion to cease.
-These factors include failure to pass an annual physical fitness proficiency test, poor performance, or being charged for offences.
+Promotion from third sergeant to staff sergeant takes an average of 6 years, although many factors may cause a soldier's promotion to cease.
+These factors include failure to pass an annual physical fitness proficiency test, poor performance, or being charged for offenses.

 Third sergeants are usually section commanders.
 They may also hold certain logistics or administrative posts such as company quartermaster sergeant.
 Second sergeants usually serve as platoon sergeants.
-First sergeants, staff sergeants and master sergeants usually serve as company sergeant majors or administrative specialists at company level or higher.
+First sergeants, staff sergeants, and master sergeants usually serve as company sergeant majors or administrative specialists at company level or higher.